tsReusableTools/tsrt/packages/tsed/README.md

   /** Whether to use default controllers.
 They will be mounted under apiBase path(s).
 2 controllers - server info and health check. */ useDefaultControllers?: boolean;

-  /** Middleware to be used instead of default `notFoundHandler` */ notFoundHandler?: ApplicationMiddleware;
+  /** Middleware to be used instead of default `NotFoundHandler`.
+Could be also overriden by `OverrideProvider`. */ notFoundHandler?: ApplicationMiddleware;

-  /** Middleware to be used instead of default `globalErrorHandler` */ globalErrorHandler?: ApplicationErrorMiddleware;
+  /** Middleware to be used instead of default `GlobalErrorHandler`.
+Could be also overriden by `OverrideProvider`. */ globalErrorHandler?: ApplicationErrorMiddleware;

-  /** Method to be used in `SendResponseMiddleware` of TsED. */ sendResponseHandler?: IApplicationSendResponseHandler;
+  /** Method to be used in as responseFilter of TsED.
+Should implement `ResponseFilterMethods` interface. */ sendResponseHandler?: Constructor;

-  /** Whether to set swagger api-docs for `apiBase` if only 1 string value provided for it. @default true. */ setSwaggerForApiBaseByDefault?: boolean;
+  /** Whether to set swagger api-docs for `apiBase` if only 1 string value provided for it. @default false. */ setSwaggerForApiBaseByDefault?: boolean;

-  /** Whether to patch TsED native BodyParams to allow provide additional options like `validationGroups`. @default true. */ patchBodyParamsDecorator?: boolean;

   /**
    *  Whether to patch `class-validator` validators without groups and set `always: true` for them.